AnnaigJegourel/OC-P7-BileMo/README.md

 You can load the fixtures as initial data, running "php bin/console doctrine:fixtures:load"

-🔗 Once your project is installed, you can find the api documentation following this link:
+🔗 Once your project is installed and your servers are launched, you can find the api documentation following this link:
 <https://127.0.0.1:8000/api/doc/>

 ## Contexte 🇫🇷